 The Commission makes every effort to preserve the confidentiality of BPI/CBI.
-Consequently, the Commission regards any breach of an APO as a serious matter.
+Consequently, any breach of an APO is regarded as a serious matter.
 An authorized applicant who breaches the APO is subject to sanctions.

-Commission Rules 206.17(d), 207.7(d), and 208.22(d); the APO; and the APO application list the responses that the Commission may take upon a finding of a breach.
+Commission rules 206.17(d) and 207.7(d), the APO, and the APO application list the responses the Commission may make to a breach.
 These are:

 - 1. Disbarment from practice in any capacity before the Commission along with such person's partners, associates, employer, and employees, for up to seven (7) years following publication of a determination that the order has been breached; - 2.
 Referral to the United States Attorney; - 3.
-In the case of an attorney, accountant, or other professional, referral to the ethics panel of the appropriate professional association;

-- 4. Such other administrative sanctions as the Commission determines to be appropriate, including public release of or striking from the record any information or briefs submitted by, or on behalf of, the offender or the party represented by the offender, denial of further access to BPI/CBI in the current or any future investigations before the Commission, and issuance of a public or private letter of reprimand; or - 5.
+In the case of an attorney, accountant, or other professional, referral to the ethics panel of the appropriate professional association; - 4.
+Such other administrative sanctions as the Commission determines to be appropriate, including public release of or striking from the record any information or briefs submitted by, or on behalf of, the offender or the party represented by the offender, denial of further access to BPI/CBI in the current or any future investigations before the Commission, and issuance of a public or private letter of reprimand; and - 5.
 Such other actions, including but not limited to, a public or private warning letter, as the Commission determines to be appropriate.

-The procedure for investigating alleged breaches of APOs typically has two steps.
+The procedure for investigating alleged breaches of APOs has two parts.
 First, the Commission determines whether a breach has occurred and who is responsible for it.
-This is done after the alleged breaching parties have been provided an opportunity to present their views on the matter.
-The breach investigation may conclude after the first step with the issuance of a warning letter if the Commission finds that there has been a breach, but no further action is warranted, or if the Commission determines that no breach occurred, and it issues a letter so stating.
-Second, if the Commission determines that a breach occurred and that further action is warranted, the Commission will then determine what sanction, if any, to impose.
-The breaching parties are provided an opportunity to present their views on the appropriate sanction.
+This is done after the alleged breachers have been provided an opportunity to present their views on the matter.
+The first phase may conclude with the issuance of a warning letter if the Commission finds a breach has occurred but no further action is warranted, or the phase may conclude when the Commission determines that no breach occurred and it issues a letter so stating.
+Second, if a breach is found to have occurred and the Commission determines that further action is warranted, the Commission determines what sanction, if any, to impose.
+The breachers are provided an opportunity to present their views on this issue.

 The Commission's most common responses to breaches have been the issuance of warning letters and private letters of reprimand.
-A warning letter is not a sanction; the Commission may issue it when the Commission determines that a sanction is not appropriate.
-A private letter of reprimand is a sanction.
-The Secretary expunges it from the recipient's record after two (2) years, provided that the recipient has not received another unexpunged sanction during the two (2) year period, and that the recipient is not the subject of another APO breach investigation at the end of the two (2) year period.
-Where this sanction is imposed, the Commission keeps confidential the identity of the breaching party, although the Commission typically issues an annual public notice in the Federal Register describing in general terms the actions that it has taken in response to breaches.
+A warning letter is not a sanction, and may be issued in an instance in which the Commission determines that a sanction is not appropriate.
+The private letter of reprimand is a sanction.
+It can be expunged from the recipient's record after two (2) years of good behavior, e.g., no further breaches.
+Where this sanction is imposed, the Commission keeps confidential the identity of the offender, although the Commission issues annually in the spring a public notice describing in general terms the private letters of reprimand and other actions it has taken in response to breaches.22

-Similarly, the Commission keeps all correspondence between the Commission and an alleged breaching party confidential.
+Similarly, all correspondence between the Commission and an alleged breacher is kept confidential by the Commission.
 Any correspondence relating to APO breaches filed with the Secretary should be clearly marked as NOT FOR PUBLIC INSPECTION.
 This correspondence is not served on parties to the investigation or available for public access on EDIS.